Skip to Content

 Southern Potato Salad

 Whip up a delicious batch of Southern potato salad.
-The fork-tender potatoes are dressed in a spicy creamy sauce and hard-boiled eggs.
-The side dish comes together in 30 minutes, and is my go-to potato salad recipe for any cookout, picnic, or backyard gathering.
+Toss the fork tender potatoes in a creamy, well-seasoned sauce with hard-boiled eggs.
+It comes together in 30 minutes and is my go-to potato salad recipe for any cookout, picnic, or family get-togethers.

 What is Southern Potato Salad?

-Southern potato salad is a traditional dish in the Southern United States.
-Like other Southern meals, no two Southerners make potato salad exactly the same way!
-The filling side features cooked potatoes as the base, mixed with ingredients like mayonnaise, mustard, hard-boiled eggs, celery, pickles, onions, and various seasonings, depending on the region.
-The salad is a popular side dish at picnics, barbecues, and family gatherings.
+Southern potato salad is a classic side dish.
+Like other Southern meals, no two Southerners make potato salad the same way!
+It commonly features cooked potatoes mixed with simple ingredients like mayonnaise, yellow or Dijon mustard, hard-boiled eggs, celery, pickles, onions, and various seasonings, depending on the region.
+The salad is a favorite for picnics, barbecues, and family gatherings.

-I love to draw inspiration for recipes from my friends and family, and this Southern potato salad recipe is no different.
-This particular recipe comes from my friend’s mom.
+I love drawing inspiration for recipes from my friends and family, and this potato salad recipe is no different.
+It comes from a friend’s mom.
 One taste of hers, and I knew I had to recreate it.
-While I think my version does the original justice, I’ll never reach her level of expertise.
-At every family gathering in Atlanta, she is the one they call on to make potato salad, so it was big shoes to fill.
+While I think my version does the original justice, making this dish was big shoes to fill since she is the one they call on to make potato salad at family gatherings in Georgia.

-• Potatoes: Normally, I use waxy, small potatoes to make potato salad, but in this recipe, I prefer russet or Yukon Gold potatoes.
+• Potatoes: Normally, I use small waxy potatoes like red potatoes to make potato salad, but I prefer russet potatoes or Yukon Gold potatoes to make this recipe.
 I cut them into larger pieces to maintain their structure as they boil.
-Once they cool down, you can cut them down into smaller bites before including them in the salad.
+Once they cool down, cut them down into smaller pieces before including them in the salad.

-• Hard-Boiled Eggs: Hard-boiled eggs are a classic ingredient in potato salad, especially in the South!
-Make our Instant Pot hard boiled eggs for perfectly cooked hard-boiled eggs every time!
+• Eggs: Hard-boiled eggs are a classic ingredient in potato salad.
+Make Instant Pot hard-boiled eggs for perfectly cooked eggs every time.

-• Vegetables: Add diced celery, pickle, and red onion for textural variation and flavor.
+• Vegetables: Add finely diced celery, dill pickles, and red onion for texture and flavor.

-• Potato Salad Dressing: I love the combination of mayonnaise (Duke’s, of course), mustard, and sour cream as the base for the dressing.
-Flavor it with spices like dill, salt, pepper, smoked paprika, garlic powder, and parsley.
+• Potato Salad Dressing: I love the combination of mayonnaise (Duke’s mayonnaise if you’re from North Carolina), yellow mustard, and sour cream to create the base for the dressing.
+Flavor it with fresh dill and warm spices like salt, black pepper, smoked paprika, garlic powder, and dried parsley.

 Additions and Substitutions